Mastercard/connect-ios-sdk/README.md

 For information on how to create a [Universal Links](https://developer.apple.com/ios/universal-links/) to be used as redirectUrl in your application, see [Apple’s Allowing apps and websites to link to your content](https://developer.apple.com/documentation/xcode/allowing-apps-and-websites-to-link-to-your-content) for details.

 >**NOTE:**
->In order to provide the best app to app authentication customer experience, Partners should use a universal link as a redirectUrl.
+>In order to provide the best app to app customer experience, Partners should use a universal link as a redirectUrl.

 >It is not recommended to create deep links (custom URL schemes) as redirectUrl since they lack the security of Universal Links through the two-way association between your app and your website.
 A deep link will also trigger an alert on iOS devices that can add friction to the customer experience, requesting permission to redirect back to the Partner’s app.